If you prefer an interactive NSX Edge installation, you can use a UI-based VM management tool, such as the vSphere Client connected to vCenter Server.

 - Select a configuration size: small, medium, or large.

-The system requirements vary depending on the configuration size.
-See the NSX-T Release Notes.
+The system requirements vary depending on the configuration NSX Edge deployment size.
+See System Requirements.

 - Select a datastore to store the NSX Edge virtual appliance files.